L0L1P0P1/L0L1-N1X0S/README.md

 - **Testing Changes**: Use Git branches for experimenting with new configurations to avoid breaking your system.

 ### TODO
-- [ ] Fix nixvim autocomplete for "Text" with enter and fix nix-lsp
 - [ ] xdg/memo opening files—opening directories is a pain, e.g.
 - [ ] fix suspend for sitka
 - [ ] Home Manager modules for `rofi`, `polybar`, `picom`